isaacnmm/pestpolicy-hugo2XX/content/posts/can-dog-fleas-transfer-to-humans/index.md

-﻿
-- -
+﻿---
-- title: Can Dog Fleas Transfer to Humans
+title: Can Dog Fleas Transfer to Humans
-description: Recently my friend, Jane, got a healthy
-- looking dog.
-Sadly , the dog was flea
+description: Recently my friend, Jane, got a healthy-looking dog.
+Sadly , the dog was flea-infested.
-- infested.
 Jane applied flea shampoo on the dog to save the situation.
 But, she's...
-slug: /can
+slug: /can-dog-fleas-transfer-to-humans/
-- dog
-- fleas
-- transfer
-- to
-- humans/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas